pp5253397/GrabScraper/README.md

 - If it is a restaurant search request, the code decodes the response and converts it to a JSON object.
 - The JSON object is then processed to extract the latitude and longitude values of each restaurant and save it in a dictionary named "d".
 - After all the restaurants have been processed, the "d" dictionary is written to a JSON file using the "write_json" function.
+- Also, we have added method 'write_to_csv' to convert json to csv by means of converting the dict into dataframe of required format and dumping it into csv file.
+You can fin dthe csv file by the name of 'Final_data.csv' in the same directory.

 7] Call the "scroll_down" function once.<br>
 8] Close the browser.